PAR-Government/Media-Journaling-Tool/README.md

 File > Export > To S3 creates a compressed archive file of the project and uploads to a S3 bucket and folder.
 The user is prompted for the bucket/folderpath, separated by '/'.

+File > Fetch Meta-Data(S3) prompts the user for the bucket and path to pull down operations.csv and software.csv from an S3 bucket.
+The user is prompted for the bucket/folderpath, separated by '/\'.

 File > Validate Runs a validation rules on the project.
 Erros are displayed in a list box.
 Clicking on each error high-lights the link or node in the graph, as if selected in the graph.

 File > Group Manager opens a separate dialog to manage groups of plugin filters.